bookshelfdave/contact/README.md

 ## Canceling a command

-Unless the `--nosignals` command line paramter is passed to `contact.sh`, typing Control-C *while a command is running* will cancel the command.
+Unless the `--nosignals` command line paramter is passed to `contact`, typing Control-C *while a command is running* will cancel the command.
 Otherwise, a Control-C will exit the shell normally.

 ## Comments